Nationwide Help. FREE Initial Consultation. 1-866-601-5518.

 - Washington DC and Colorado locations.

-Our team of government contract attorneys ensures that businesses can reduce liabilities while safeguarding their revenues.
+Our team of government contract attorneys ensures that small businesses can reduce liabilities while safeguarding their revenues.
 The law firm uses over 30 years of combined experience to protect your federal projects and reputation while safeguarding your bottom line.

-The law firm has represented government contractors in a variety of situations relevant to Ostensibly related companies and affiliated business arrangements.
+Our SBA subcontracting law firm has represented government contractors in a variety of situations relevant to Ostensibly related companies and affiliated business arrangements.
 We appear not only before the SBA and the SBA Office of Hearings and Appeals but also before the US Court of Federal Claims and US Court of Appeals for the Federal Circuit.

 Having a deep understanding of the SBA subcontracting rules and ostensible definition can make the difference between keeping the award and losing it.
 The SBA has issued new rules that limit the possibility of affiliation for similarly situated small businesses.